 Jackie Gale’s art journey began in the Midlands, where she was born.
 A childhood spent surrounded by easels, paintbrushes and creative projects.
 She was forever creating collages from anything she could find, including garden cuttings, fabric trimmings, even cardboard boxes.
 Foraging for project materials became a regular pasttime and she believes her creativity and resourcefulness stems from those early years.

 Jackie lives in South Devon with her husband, three children and Percy the cockapoo, her studio partner.
 Life in the SouthWest gives her endless inspiration for new work and she spends a great deal of time seeking creative opportunity while walking the coastline and over the Devon moors, studying, photographing and sketching.
 Her particular fascination is with colour, shape and ageing character of natural texture.
-She believes inspiration is all around us and every place and every part of nature has a story to tell.
+At the same time she loves capturing observations of every day life, looking beyond the ordinary and always finding humour.
+She believes inspiration is all around us.

 Jackie's work is continually evolving as she discovers new inspiration, new techniques and new textile materials to work with.
 Fabric is her paint and thread is her paintbrush.
 These aren't the only textiles you will find within her work though.
 Wood veneer, maps, dried flora and fauna and metallic materials often feature.
 Aged copper is one of her favourite metals to use.

 In 2015, Jackie was awarded 'Best Up & Coming UK artist' by the Guild Of Fine Artists.
 She was extremely honoured to receive this, not only in recognition of her work but also of the opportunity to raise the profile of textile art as an independent genre in the art world.
-Since this time, she has attracted national and international interest in her work, including many collectors.
+Since this time, her work has attracted a national and international audience, including many collectors.

-When she is not exhibiting or teaching, Jackie loves to welcome visitors to her studio in South Devon, where her work can be seen close up, including work in progress.
-Her work can also be seen in various art galleries and she regularly exhibits work around the UK.
+When she is not exhibiting or teaching, Jackie loves to welcome visitors to her studio in South Devon.
+Her work can also be seen and purchased at The Mason Laurence Gallery in Devon, the main stockist of her original art.